Case Study: Using Google Analytics and Social Media to Create Actionable Marketing Intelligence

 At a high level, Studio Hyperset’s solution:

-- will increase lead generation
+- increases lead generation

 - improves understanding of key marketing data points and workflows